 Black Knight Sword Review

-By Kevin Mitchell Posted on January 7, 2013
+By Kevin Mitchell | Posted: January 7, 2013

-Venture on a quest to defeat the White Princess in the grimmest and ill fated fairy tale ever told, thanks to Suda 51 and Digital Reality.
+Venture on a quest to defeat the White Princess in the grimmest and most ill-fated fairy tale ever told, thanks to Suda 51 and Digital Reality.
 The ghoulish presentation and macabre character designs are pure nightmare fuel, but the dull and ho-hum gameplay leaves plenty to be desired.
 Taking place on a theater stage in front of silhouetted audience members, Black Knight Sword resembles a puppet show from Hell.

 Hanging by a noose, our suicidal protagonist gets a second chance thanks to the power of the Black Hellebore – the mystical spirit inside the Black Knight Sword.
-If this fairy tale existed in my youth, I think my parents would have skipped over reading it to me before bed.
+If this fairy tale had existed in my youth, I think my parents would have skipped over reading it to me before bed.

 The archaic save system might be the most offensive thing about the game and will be the root cause for a few "rage" sessions.
 Any game that doesn't feature autosaves, while never asking at any point if you would like to save, has a special spot reserved in hell.

-Simply Put:
+Simply Put

 The lackluster gameplay holds back an otherwise superb storytelling experience of a rather peculiar fairy tale.
 I never felt compelled to keep playing through the game, especially one that is littered with frustrating cheap deaths around every corner.
 Besides collecting all of the hidden cat-head plants, I don't see any reason to play through the game a second time.